-Consumption of alcoholic beverages is forbidden on Windward Community College (Windward CC) property.
-This policy includes all buildings/facilities and all public and common areas within the property.
-An exception to the restriction is an approval for the use of alcoholic beverages.
-This exception requires the approval of the Chancellor.
+Consumption and service of alcoholic beverages is forbidden on Windward Community College (Windward CC) property.
+This campus policy includes all buildings/facilities and all common areas.
+An exception to this restriction is an approval for the use of alcoholic beverages on campus property.